mvo5/unattended-upgrades/README.md

 * `Unattended-Upgrade::MinimalSteps` - boolean (default:False)

  Optimize for safety against e.g. power failure by performing the upgrade in minimal self-contained chunks.
-This also allows sending a SIGINT to unattended-upgrades, and it will stop the upgrade when it finishes the current upgrade step.
+This also allows sending a SIGTERM to unattended-upgrades, and it will stop the upgrade when it finishes the current upgrade step.